xMartin/php-introduction/05_a_real_application.md

 }
 ```

 Note that the output contains a timezone.
 PHP always needs to know what timezone it should use for time-related operations.
 The default timezone is either configured for the entire PHP installation or it can be set by the application itself.
 We will set it ourselves.
-To make our app usable in different timezones, we put the timezone into a configration file instead of hard-coding it into our PHP code.
+To make our app usable in different time zones, we put the timezone into a configuration file instead of hard-coding it into our PHP code.
 Let's call it `config.yml` and put this into it:

 ```yml
 ---